dabonzo/monitorpy/demo-app/README.md

 - **Result Viewing**: See recent check results in a table
 - **Real-time Testing**: Run checks on demand and see the results immediately

+> **Note:** For demonstration purposes, this app uses a simplified mock API that simulates the full MonitorPy API functionality.
+The mock API provides the same endpoints but uses in-memory storage instead of a database.

 ## Implementation Details

 The demo app is a simple client-side JavaScript application that communicates with the MonitorPy API.
 It includes: